With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Martinsburg Institute is a methadone clinic in Martinsburg, WV situated at 223 Eagle School Road, 25404 zip code.
+Martinsburg Institute is a methadone treatment center in Martinsburg, WV situated at 223 Eagle School Road, 25404 zip code area.
 Martinsburg Institute provides methadone detox and methadone maintenance.
-Also, Martinsburg Institute provides housing services, self-help groups and case management.
-Martinsburg Institute includes opioid treatment for young adults and adults.
-Martinsburg Institute also provides detox service that includes: opioid detox.
+In addition, Martinsburg Institute provides self-help groups, housing services and case management.
+Martinsburg Institute includes opioid treatment for adults and young adults.
+Martinsburg Institute also provides detox service that consists of: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.